reach/router/README.md

 );
 ```

 This allows you to have all of your routes configured at the top of the app, or to configure only where you need them, which is really helpful for code-splitting and very large apps.
+You can even render `Dash` as an independent application.

 ### Navigating Programmatically